How To Deal With Maskne, AKA “Mask Acne” – It's A Thing!

 Apply a Zinc-Based SPF: Before putting on your mask, apply a layer of zinc oxide-based SPF.
 “Zinc oxide is both a mineral UV blocker and skin protectant that is a main ingredient in baby diaper creams.
 It helps form a seal over the skin to provide some level of protection from the mask itself,” explains Dr. Zeichner.
 We’re fond of Versed Skin Guards Up Daily Mineral Sunscreen, $22, and Aveeno Positively Mineral Sensitive Sunscreen, $10.

 Wash Your Face Like You Mean It: You know it’s important to wash your face every night, but if you’re dealing with maskne then this step is absolutely vital to your cause.
-Choose a gentle cleanser that’ll effectively remove all traces of sweat, dirt, oil, and makeup.
+Of course, we always recommend double cleansing at the end of the day to ensure that makeup, dirt and grime are properly removed.
+Start with an oil-based makeup remover like our WISHFUL Clean Genie Cleansing Butter, $35, which gently removes all traces of makeup and SPF while soothing your skin.
+Then, choose a gentle water-based cleanser for your second step that’ll effectively detox and cleanse your pores.
 Dr. Zeichner recommends Inn Beauty Project Foam Around Clarifying Daily Cleanser, $22, which contains ultra–gentle polyhydroxy acids that help hydrate your skin while cleansing.

 Apply a Soothing Balm or Cream: If your current skincare regimen is working for you then you’re good, but if you’re dealing with super sensitive skin, chafing, inflammation, and/or acne, we recommend investing in a soothing balm with ingredients that are going to work overtime for you.
 Dr. Dolder, a proud Aussie native, says that Lucas’ Papaw Ointment, $12, is one of her favorites.
 Some other choice picks are Dr. Jart+ Cicapair™ Tiger Grass Calming Gel Cream, $48, and Farmacy Honey Savior All-in-One Skin Repair Salve, $34.